epomatti/azure-cosmos-security/README.md

 terraform apply -auto-approve
 ```

-## Go SDK

-Use the client in the `/client` directory to send data to Cosmos.
+Use the Go SDK client in the `/client` directory to send data to Cosmos.

 Create the `.env` file: